AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/cohort-rpt-bldr.md

 zendesk_id: 360016504632
 ---

 Have you ever wanted to study how different subsets of your users behave over time?
-For example, ever wondered if users who register during a promo period have a higher average lifetime revenue than those who don’t?
+For example, ever wondered if users who register during a promo period have a higher average lifetime revenue than those who don't?
 If the answer is `Yes!`, then the Cohort Report Builder is the perfect tool for you.
 MBI is specifically optimized to perform this analysis and make it relevant to your business.

 ## What is cohort analysis? {#what}